lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     variable wallbotz equal xcm(wallbot,z)
     variable deltaz equal v_walltopz-v_wallbotz
     fix myat1 all ave/time 100 1 100 v_deltaz file interwall_distance.dat

 ..  container:: justify

+    The first two variables allow us to extract the centers of mass of the two walls.
+Then, the :math:`\delta_z`
+    variable is used to calculate the distance between the two centers of mass.

+..  container:: justify